Introduction to Calendar Spread Options Strategy

 Triple Calendar Spread:

-Buying 3 calendars is called a triple calendar spread.
-In this spread, the break even will be even a bit higher than a double calendar.
-We should not start doing a 3 calendar spread because if the market expires outside the ranges set then will be a risk of losing quite a lot of money.
-As the triple calendar spread is wider, the chances of market expiring outside of the break even are very less though it is not recommended to start off with this spread directly.
+Buying three calendars is called a triple calendar spread.
+In this spread, the breakeven will be even a bit higher than a double calendar.
+We should not start doing a three calendar spread because if the market expires outside the ranges set, then will be a risk of losing quite a lot of money.
+As the triple calendar spread is wider, the chances of market expiring outside of the breakeven are very less though it is not recommended to start off with this spread directly.
 We should always start with a single calendar and adjust it to the double calendar spread if necessary.
-Most of the time we will stop at the double calendar and exit after making profits.
-We may also adjust it to the triple calendar however the risk involved here is very high and it is recommended not to go beyond the triple calendar.
+Most of the time, we will stop at the double calendar and exit after making profits.
+We may also adjust it to the triple calendar; however, the risk involved here is very high, and it is recommended not to go beyond the triple calendar.

 Reverse Calendar Spread: